allanchua101/sana/README.md

 Heavily inspired by Werner Vogels' frugal architect laws mentioned at 2023 AWS re:Invent keynote, `sana` aims to provide tooling that fills in the gaps in the space of serverless observation capabilities.
 Here are some problem statements that `sana` tries to solve.

-- Understand how many functions in an account needs to be migrated to the latest possible runtime.
+- Detect how many functions in an account needs to be migrated to the latest possible runtime.
 - Identify how many DynamoDB tables were not configured with delete protection
 - Ease reporting capabilities in CI/CD pipelines to enhance observability of build impact to your AWS accounts.
 - Provide the ability to observe the total health of an AWS account without leaving your VS code / terminal.